 5) Train Your Employees

-Being GDPR compliant is an organization-level activity which requires participation and due diligence from every employee.
+Being GDPR compliant is an organization-level activity that requires participation and due diligence from every employee.
 Conducting training programs lays the foundation for a security-first business culture that consistently follows the best practices to ensure a breach-free environment.

 6) Are You Breach Ready?